vlukiyanov/akka-redis-streams-example/README.md

 # akka-redis-streams-example
-An simple proof of concept example of using Redis streams in Akka, mostly for learning about how Redis Streams works, provides 3 components:
+An simple proof of concept example of using Redis streams in Akka streams, mostly for learning about how Redis streams works, provides 3 components:

 * `RedisStreamsAckSink` provides methods to create `Sink[StreamMessageId, NotUsed]` or `Sink[Seq[StreamMessageId], NotUsed]` for acknowledging messages in single or batches.
 * `RedisStreamsFlow` provides methods to create `Flow[Map[String, String], StreamMessageId, NotUsed]` to add messages to a stream.